ldaniels528/trifecta/TrifectaUI.md

 =======

-Trifecta offers a single-page web application (via Angular.js) with a REST service layer and web-socket support, which offers many of the powerful features found in the CLI client application.
+Trifecta offers a single-page web application (via Angular.js) with a REST service layer and web-socket support, which offers a comprehensive and powerful set of features for inspecting Kafka topic partitions and messages.

 Table of Contents